marcosmolla/skew_learning/README.md

-# Reproductive skew can affect social informatino use
+# Reproductive skew can affect social information use

 Here, we publish the soruce to the simulation model for our manuscript "Reproductive skew affects social information use"